aheff20/CSCE310/README.md

 ## NodeJS Set-up
 This project is using NodeJS v16.14.x, so you need to download this version specifically.
 If you are on mac, this is fairly simple using Homebrew.
 If you are on Windows you will need to download directly from the NodeJS website
 * If you already have NodeJS installed (or if you want to check if you do), open a terminal and run `node -v`
-* If the version is 16.14.x then you can skip to environment set-up
+* If the version is 16.14.x then you can skip to .env set-up
 * If you already have NodeJS and it is not version 16.14.x, then you need to uninstall it first

 ### NodeJS Mac Set-up